csswizardry/csswizardry.github.com/code-reviews.md

   the investigation uncovered.
 It is not uncommon for these audits to run into the thousands of words, so I ensure it is broken into clear, thematic sections with defined action points.
-This document becomes the canonical reference for your engineering team, and as well as developer-facing, technical insights, I will include a business-oriented executive summary that highlights key findings and their impact.
+This document becomes the canonical reference for your engineering team.
+As well as developer-facing, technical insights, I will include a business-oriented executive summary that highlights key findings and their expected impact.
 * **Performance Backlog:** A Trello board that I populate as I review the site will be made available to your team.
 Cards have clear checklists covering everything from common pitfalls to long-term optimisations.
+Key tasks are created and loosely prioritised in order for your team to hit the ground running.
-* **Half-Day Handover:** Scheduled for some time after delivery of the report, we’ll set aside half a day for a call in which your engineers can ask questions about my findings, I can explain anything that requires it, we can look to discuss longer-term strategies, and generally close up the project with a formal handover session.
+* **Half-Day Handover:** Scheduled for some time after delivery of the report, we’ll set aside a half-day for a call in which your engineers can ask questions about my findings, I can explain anything that requires it, we can look to discuss longer-term strategies, and generally close up the project with a formal handover session.